AninditaBasu/indica/docs/how_to_soliloquy.md

       1. Increase the counter by 1.
       1. Repeat the previous steps till counter value is 11.
 	  1. Remove duplicate entries from the list.
-	  1. Iterate over this list, pick the mandal and sukta number combination, and use my favourite search engine to look up the poem.
+	  1. Iterate over this list, pick the mandal and sukta number combination, and use your favourite search engine to look up the poem.

 === "/poetcategory/{poetcategory}"